-The Western SoMa PEIR determined that implementation of the Western SoMa Community Plan could result in significant impacts on archeological resources and identified two mitigation measures that would reduce these potential impacts to less than-significant levels.
+The Western SoMa PEIR determined that implementation of the Western SoMa Community Plan could result in significant impacts on archeological resources and identified two mitigation measures that would reduce potential impacts to less than-significant levels.
 PEIR Mitigation Measure M-CP-4a: Project-Specific Preliminary Archeological Assessment, and M-CP-4b: Procedures for Accidental Discovery of Archeological Resources, apply to projects involving any soils-disturbing or soils-improving activities, including excavation to a depth of five or more feet below grade.
-As the proposed project at 33 Norfolk Street would involve up to two feet of soils disturbance to construct the building foundation, PEIR Mitigation Measures M-CP-4a and M-CP-4b are applicable to the proposed project.
+As the proposed project would involve excavation up to six feet for the foundations and elevator shaft, PEIR Mitigation Measures M-CP-4a and M-CP-4b are applicable to the proposed project.

-As part of project implementation of PEIR Mitigation Measure M-CP-4a, the Planning Department's archeologist conducted a Preliminary Archeology Review (PAR) of the project site and the proposed project.
+In accordance with PEIR Mitigation Measure M-CP-4a, the Planning Department's archeologist conducted a Preliminary Archeology Review (PAR) of the project site and the proposed project.
+There are no known or suspected resources at the project site and low potential to adversely affect archeological resources.
 The PAR determined that the project would not have the potential to adversely affect an archeological resource.

-However, the proposed project is subject to PEIR Mitigation Measure M-CP-4b to reduce potential impacts from accidental discovery of buried archeological resources during project construction to less-than-significant levels.7 PEIR Mitigation Measure M-CP-4b is discussed under Project Mitigation Measure 3 on pp. 45-46.
-With implementation of this mitigation measure, the proposed project would not result in significant impacts related to archeological resources.
+The proposed project is subject to PEIR Mitigation Measure M-CP-4b to reduce potential impacts from accidental discovery of buried archeological resources during project construction to less-than-significant levels.
+With implementation of this mitigation measure (Project Mitigation Measure 4), the proposed project would not result in significant impacts related to archeological or paleontological resources.